 Florida Department of Health

-- Florida’s Child Care Food Program (CCFP) intends to use all available program flexibilities and contingencies offered by United States Department of Agriculture (USDA) to serve program participants.
+- Florida’s Child Care Food Program (CCFP) will continue to use the available flexibilities and contingencies offered by the United States Department of Agriculture through the 2022-23 school year.

 Things Schools and Child Care Programs Should Do Now